Editing: Katie Dillon

 Cinematography: Dominick Sivilli

-While Tom spends his nights at bars drinking, he’s warned by the town’s Sheriff about Lucas’s behaviour, but with little care from Tom, he’s content to play slapface rather than discuss what’s going on in Lucas’ head.
-Even as Tom’s girlfriend Anna (Libe Barer) attempts to connect to Lucas — one of the only characters in the film to do so — Tom pushes her away.
-Later in the movie, Tom even gaslights Anna into feeling bad about her choices to care about Lucas and not wanting to stand by as Tom ignores what’s happening with Lucas and instead play another game of slapface.
+While Tom spends his nights drinking at bars, the town’s sheriff warns him about Lucas’s behaviour.
+Tom shows little care; he’s content to play slapface rather than discuss what’s going on in Lucas’s head.
+Even as Tom’s girlfriend Anna (Libe Barer) attempts to connect with Lucas—one of the only characters in the film to do so—Tom pushes her away.
+Later, Tom even gaslights Anna for caring about Lucas and not wanting to stand by as he ignores what’s happening, preferring another game of slapface.

-The slow build of Slapface leads to a satisfying and emotional finale that hits you right in the chest.
-It’s not as if the film ever tries to distract you from the true villain and danger in Lucas’ life, but it does try super-hard to distract you from who that could be.
-For the movies final act to work so well required a solid performance from August Maturo, who does a fantastic job of portraying this lost and tormented and suffering child.
-The entire film is on his back for the most part, as his performance is raw and empathic for the viewer is integral.
+The slow build of Slapface leads to a satisfying, emotional finale that hits you right in the chest.
+It never really tries to hide where the true danger in Lucas’s life lies, but it does work hard to distract you from who that could be.
+For the movie’s final act to land so well required a strong performance from August Maturo, who does a fantastic job portraying a lost, tormented child.
+The film largely rests on his shoulders; his raw, empathetic performance is integral.